stephan-gh/fontawesome-svg-sprite-generator/README.md

 ```

 ### Styling
-Unfortunately, scaling the SVG icons doesn't quite work as expected by default.
+Unfortunately, scaling the SVG icons does not quite work as expected by default.
 To preserve the aspect ratio of the icons,
 you will either need to copy the `viewBox` of the icon on each usage, or set both width and height manually using CSS.
-Alternativelly, you can re-use Font Awesome's CSS classes from the SVG-with-JS stylesheet.
+Alternatively, you can re-use Font Awesome's CSS classes from the SVG-with-JS stylesheet.

 #### Using Font Awesome's stylesheet
 You can re-use the CSS classes that would normally be set automatically when using Font Awesome's SVG-with-JS framework.